-2. Install ceiling fans
+2. Use ceiling fans

-Jones highly recommends ceiling fans, although many consumers don’t fully understand how they work.
+Mayer highly recommends using ceiling fans, although many consumers don’t fully understand how they work.
 The fan cools you down by triggering evaporation from your skin and forcing warm air away from you.
 The thing to remember is: fans cool people, not rooms, so it’s best to turn them off when you leave.

 Using a ceiling fan can make you feel anywhere from three to eight degrees cooler.

-6. Keep direct sunlight out
+3. Keep direct sunlight out

 Window treatments play a big role in allowing you to set your thermostat at a higher temperature and stay cool.

-Mayer says every degree that you’re able to raise the A/C temperature setting will help you save between 6% and 8% on your cooling costs.
+Every degree that you’re able to raise the A/C temperature setting will help you save between 6% and 8% on your cooling costs.
 So, a small tweak can add up to big savings on your electric bill.

 What kind of window treatments should you use?
 According to Energy.gov, medium-colored drapes with white-plastic backings can reduce heat gains by 33 percent.
 With interior blinds, that number jumps to 45 percent.